 After the analysis, you are presented with different types of shoes, which you are also allowed to test on the treadmill.
 Your own feeling and reactions to the running shoes become important, and you have the opportunity to ask them questions, so you can learn more about your new running shoes.
 In this phase, you talk about how it feels to wear the shoe and what you like and dislike about that running shoe.

 Once you have found the right running shoes, a final dialogue follows.
 You talk about your training and what you need to do to get used to your new shoes.
 This is to ensure that you have all the necessary information for your training in the new running shoes.

 So, it’s always good to be on the cutting edge.
-Therefore, a running test is always good for either the beginner or for the runner who want to start running again after a long break.
+Therefore, a running test is always good for either the beginner or the runner who wants to start running again after a long break.
 Whether you are the one or the other doesn’t matter so much in this situation, because both tend to overtrain, thereby also increasing the risk of an injury.

 He or she who has run before often underestimates the effect of a too-fast start and thinks in their head that they can run as they once did.
 You will have to accept that the body needs to get back into gear and there will be a start-up phase.

 This is where the running test will be able to go in and help you – tell you how to best get back close to your previous running shape.
 For the beginner, it’s obvious that if you have never run before, the running test and the result of it will show you in which direction you should go.